 Understanding the differences in the plan types is an important exercise.
-Sure, it’s possible to change your retirement plan type.
-But, if you’ve been operating a plan that doesn’t match your business needs, you could be missing out on important tax benefits, or possibly making mistakes with respect to employee contributions.
+If you have been operating a plan that doesn’t match your business needs, you could be missing out on important tax benefits, or possibly making mistakes with respect to employee contributions.

 Consider your options